Handbills--Bill Graham and Miscellaneous Fillmore

 "Mailers" were sent to people who had signed up on the Fillmore mailing list; these cards typically have a bulk rate stamp and are imprinted with the recipient's name and address on the reverse side.
 The first mailing list cards (prior to BG 68-69) were single-image cards, with one exception I can think of.
 Most of the cards thereafter were printed as double cards (2 different poster images on one card; for example, BG-109 and BG-110).
 The majority of mailers from BG 68 to BG 132 are printed with the bottom of one card joined to the top of the other, although there are a few side by side cards in that range as well.
 From BG 134 to the end of the series all mailers have 2 cards printed side by side.
 Because the postal service often folded them in half to fit them in mailboxes, and because the recipients more often than not put them up on walls and bulletin boards, clean high-grade mailers with the recipient's original address imprinted on the back are much harder to find than standard Fillmore cards, and assembling a set of them is a collecting challenge because you can't go to the big commercial dealers to find them.
 You have to find someone who has/had a family member who was on the original mailing list and took reasonably good care of his or her cards, or who acquired them from such a person.

 WARNING: Beware of cards that are in fact double mailers that have been cut in half.
 Sadly, this was a common practice in the "good old days" as many recipients cut their cards in half to make single poster images for display.
-In my opinion and that of most other collectors, a "cut double" (half of a double mailer) has little or no collector value, except perhaps for display purposes or as a filler copy for a very rare card.
+In my opinion and that of most other collectors, a "cut double" (half of a double mailer) has minimal collector value, except perhaps for display purposes or as a filler copy for a very rare card.
 When you are buying a rare later card, like 89, 105, 175, 199, 216, etc., LOOK CAREFULLY TO MAKE SURE IT IS NOT HALF OF A CUT MAILER (check the edges and reverse side very carefully).
 If the other side of a single post-BG 69 card has a bulk rate stamp or an imprinted address, it is almost always a cut double (with possibly 2 exceptions I can think of).
 There are other things to look for as well.
 If you have any questions about specific cards in this regard, you can ask me or, better yet, buy Eric King's guide, which has all the info you'll ever need to work your way through the myriad of poster and handbill variations in this series.

 NOTE: An asterisk (*) next to a description of an item indicates that more than one copy of that item is available.